rmg55/container_stacks/README.md

 2. **data_science_im_rs**
     - Includes the R environment (R_geo) that contains geospatial packages
     - Includes a conda environment (geo) that contains python geospatial packages
-    - Will include the IDL (with ENVI API) if correct folders are bind-mounted on container execution (not in example below)
+    - Will include the IDL (with ENVI API) if correct folders are bind-mounted on container execution (not in example below) and the ENVI licensed in active / "checked-out".
     - Built with a proxy to RStudio (you can launch RStudio from the launcher tab).
 The Shiny proxy/extension is not functional.
     - Built from data_science_im_rs_step1
     - [Docker Hub Link](https://hub.docker.com/r/rowangaffney/data_science_im_rs)